 Ferrari and Gallet’s work builds on that of another MIT professor, the late meteorologist Norman Phillips, who, in 1956, proposed a set of equations, the “Phillips model,” to describe global heat transport.
-Phillips’ model represents the atmopshere and ocean as two layers of different density on top of each other.
+Phillips’ model represents the atmosphere and ocean as two layers of different densities on top of each other.
 While these equations capture the development of turbulence and predict the distribution of temperature on Earth with relative accuracy, they are still very complex and need to be solved with computers.
-The new theory from Ferrari and Gallet provides analytical solutions to the equations and quantitatively predicts local heat flux, energy powering the eddies, and large-scale flow characteristics.
+The new theory from Ferrari and Gallet provides analytical solutions to the equations and quantitatively predicts local heat flux, the energy powering the eddies, and large-scale flow characteristics.
 And their theoretical framework is scalable, meaning it works for eddies, which are smaller and denser in the ocean, as well as cyclones in the atmosphere that are larger.

 Setting the process in motion

 The physics behind vortices in your coffee cup differ from those in nature.
 Fluid media like the atmosphere and ocean are characterized by variations in temperature and density.
 On a rotating planet, these variations accelerate strong currents, while friction — on the bottom of the ocean and atmosphere — slows them down.
 This tug of war results in instabilities of the flow of large-scale currents and produces irregular turbulent flows that we experience as ever-changing weather in the atmosphere.